-Becoming a Physician Assistant in Midlife: Michelle’s Story
+Becoming a Contemporary Fine Artist in Midlife: Katherine’s Story

 Tell us a little about your background…